Skip to content

 • Python 3.13 or higher (required - earlier versions are not supported)

-• Azure OpenAI API credentials
+• OpenAI or Azure OpenAI API credentials

 • uv package manager